Recent updates to the curriculum

 We have added a new learning outcome to the 'Care of People with Mental Health Problems' module:

 Recognise the increased risk of mental health problems in the perinatal period and demonstrate how to assess and manage these appropriately

 - Addition to emphasise the importance of common eye conditions

 We have added a new learning outcome to the 'Care of People with Eye Problems' module:

 Be able to diagnose and manage common conditions causing red eye and lid problems, such as blepharitis, chalazion and conjunctivitis

 - Other changes to learning outcomes

-We have made some small changes to learning outcomes to update out-of-date information and clarify meaning.
-These updates can be seen in the track-change copies of the statements (see below).
+We made some small changes to learning outcomes to update out-of-date information and clarify meaning.
+These updates can be seen in the track-change copy of the modules (see below).
 They do not involve any changes to the expected outcomes of training or assessment.